Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Numerical results

+Snapshots of the obtained variables of interest ($\varphi_h$, $\bu_h$, $\bsigma_h^{\bbPi}$, and $\bz_h^{\bPi}$) are shown for the lowest order VEM (cf. Section~\ref{sec:discrete}) in Figure~\ref{fig:brainSols22D}-\ref{fig:brainSols22DRand}.
+The numerical simulations show increased accumulation near enclosed regions of the brain tissue for both test cases.
+These results suggest that impaired ventricular function (i.e., reduced waste clearance mechanisms) promotes the accumulation of A$\beta$ within the brain.
+Moreover, higher displacement magnitudes are also localised in these regions, potentially contributing to mechanical deterioration of the tissue.

-We are thankful to Abner J. Salgado for pointing out a potential issue in the regularity of the auxiliary problem needed in Lemma~\ref{lemma:inf-sup-B}.
-We also thank Michele Visinoni for his support in several aspects regarding the VEM implementation for the Hellinger--Reissner subproblem, and Miroslav Kuchta for providing the brain geometries used in our last example.
+\textbf{Acknowledgements.} We are thankful to Abner J. Salgado for pointing out an issue in the regularity of an auxiliary problem needed in a previous version of this manuscript.
+We also thank Michele Visinoni for his support in several aspects regarding the VEM implementation for the Hellinger--Reissner subproblem, and Miroslav Kuchta for providing the brain geometries used in the application examples.

-This work has been supported by the Australian Research Council through the Future Fellowship grant FT220100496 and Discovery Project grant DP22010316; and by Vicerrector\'{\i}a de Investigaci\'on project C3088, Sede de Occidente, Universidad de Costa Rica.
+\textbf{Funding.} This work has been supported by the Australian Research Council through the \textit{Future Fellowship} FT220100496; by Vicerrector\'{\i}a de Investigaci\'on project C3088, Sede de Occidente, Universidad de Costa Rica; by the European Research Council under grant 101141807 (aCleanBrain); by the foundation Stiftelsen Kristian Gerhard Jebsen through its center for Brain Fluids and and by the Center of Advanced Study (CAS) at the Norwegian Academy of Science and Letters under the program \textit{Mathematical Challenges in Brain Mechanics}.
 Computational resources were provided by Monash eResearch, in partnership with the Faculties of Science, Engineering and IT, through the Monash allocation scheme on the National Computational Infrastructure (NCI), Australia (2025).